 I used to blog a lot on Saturday mornings, and I miss it.
 I woke up around 4:45 this morning because I was super excited to finish my blog post and video for this coffee table I just refurbished.
 Decorating and fixing up furniture is one of my favorite things to do, and I’ve decided to start sharing more of that on the blog.

-Today, I’m sharing my whole process for whitewashing and distressing the coffee table I found on the Facebook market place.
+Today, I’m sharing my whole process for whitewashing and distressing the coffee table I found on the Facebook marketplace.
 I’ve been on the lookout for a whitewashed coffee table to match some of the other furniture in my living room for the past month.
 The ones I loved were outrageously priced, and when I came across an older coffee table on the Facebook marketplace, I knew it had so much potential.
 I love how it turned out, and the photos do not do it justice.
 Now, I need to find a fluffy white rug for the living room, and I’ll be set for a cozier Fall.
-So instead of spending the $500+ on a new coffee table, this enter project cost me around $80 (the coffee table was $40, and the supplies were around $40) There were a ton of supplies leftover so I’ll be able to use them for the next furniture project I tackle.
+Instead of spending the $500+ on a new coffee table, this enter project cost me around $80 (the coffee table was $40, and the supplies were around $40).
+There were many supplies left over, so I’ll be able to use them for the next furniture project I tackle.